angular/angular/aio/content/guide/deprecations.md

 documented.

-The following strategies are meant to be configured by registering the application strategy in DI via the `providers` in the configuration of `boostrapApplication()` for a "Standalone" app or in the root `app.module` of an NgModule app:
+The following strategies are meant to be configured by registering the application strategy in DI via the `providers` in the configuration of `bootstrapApplication()` for a "Standalone" app or in the root `app.module` of an NgModule app:
 * `routeReuseStrategy`